 Circumstances also vary greatly.
 For some professional musicians, their church work may be a part of a portfolio of full-time work.
 For both professional and amateur musicians, such work may represent a significant additional responsibility undertaken in ‘family’ time in evenings and weekends.
 In both cases, realistic remuneration should be considered, ratified through a formal contract or letter of agreement.

 Some musicians are very happy to ‘gift’ their skills and time to the church – in which case a modest honorarium may be the most that is expected.
 If this is the case, it is still important to draw up an agreement, so that both church and musician are clear about expectations and levels of commitment.

 Ultimately a church can only pay for what it can afford.
 When a church musician is paid significantly less than a recommended rate there is a risk that such a person can feel taken for granted when things go less well.
 It is also important that a church should feel they can expect standards of commitment and service from a musician.
 When a church musician is paid significantly less than a recommended rate there is a risk that the church can feel ‘in debt’ to such a person even when his or her conduct (musically or personally) is felt to be inappropriate.

 RSCM recommended rates

 For many years, the RSCM has published recommended minimum rates for salaries, hourly rates, and fees for church musicians.
 The rates are no more than a starting point for discussion between the minister or incumbent, the church’s committee or council, and the church musician or musicians.
-These rates are provided to affiliate and individual members of the RSCM and RSCM volunteers only.
+These rates are provided to affiliate and individual members of the RSCM only.
 You can download the document from our webshop if you’re logged in as an affiliate or individual member.
 The rates are not available to non-members.